-Two claims made against the Company in the normal course of operations during fiscal 2012 remained pending at the end of fiscal 2014 and at the date of this Annual Report.
-Management believes that these claims are without merit.
-Neither of these actions is sufficiently advanced for the outcome to be presently determinable and, accordingly, no provision for these claims has been made in these financial statements.
+One claim made against the Company in the normal course of operations during fiscal 2012 remains pending at the end of fiscal 2015 and at the date of this Annual Report.
+Management believes that this claim is without merit.
+The action is not sufficiently advanced for the outcome to be presently determinable and, accordingly, no provision for this claim has been made in these financial statements.